hayatbiralem/read-more-read-less/README.md

 ### Development

-Go to the project directory and install dependencies with
+Clone this repo, go to the project directory and install dependencies with

 ```
 npm install